Rendlesham Forest UFO case

 Penniston first showed this notebook publicly on the Sci Fi channel documentary UFO Invasion at Rendlesham broadcast in 2003 December.
 (This is the same notebook which in 2010 December we were told also contained many pages of telepathically downloaded binary code, but more of that in the 30th anniversary update, below.)
 Immediately we can see a problem – the notebook contains the wrong date and time for the event.

 The first page, shown above, is headed with the date “27 Dec 80”.
 Below is written “12:20.
 Response notes.
-A/C [i.e. aircraft] crash”.
-The rest is hidden behind his hand.
-Although the time may at first look like 12:50, inspection of the TV footage shows it is 12:20.
-At the bottom of the next page is another time; this looks to be either 12.31 or 12.51.
-These times should should really be expressed as “0020” etc. The 24-hour clock is standard in military, aviation and emergency services usage, and at the time of the Rendlesham incident Penniston came under all three headings, so why he used the civilian 12-hour clock is a puzzle.
+A/C [i.e. aircraft] crash.
+Adjacent East Gate.”
+At the bottom of the next page is another time, 12.51.
+These times should should really be expressed as “0020”, “0051”, etc. The 24-hour clock is standard in military, aviation and emergency services usage, and at the time of the Rendlesham incident Penniston came under all three headings, so why he used the civilian 12-hour clock is a puzzle.

 Penniston claims to have made these notes and sketches at the time of the incident.
 When I asked him in 2010 April, via the Rendlesham Forest Incident online forum, to explain the inconsistency in date and time with the known date and time of the incident (i.e. 3 a.m. on December 26), he replied that the figures in his notebook “are the actual time and date of the event”.
 Unfortunately, we have independent evidence that they are not.
 This basic error in date and time is enough to raise serious doubts about whether the notes were made during the encounter as Penniston claims.
 Click here for a 45-second clip from the Sci Fi channel programme in which Penniston turns the first few pages of the notebook before stopping, apparently in emotional turmoil.
 Is Penniston acting for the camera?

 Later on in the same programme, he reads through more of the notes, which end: “Liftoff 2.45.
 No sound.
-No exhaust.
-Takeoff unknown.
-Speed: impossible.”
+No air disturbance.
+Takeoff.
+Unknown speed.
+Impossible.”
 Some additional pages from the notebook were also shown in the History Channel’s documentary called Britain’s Roswell first broadcast in 2005 December, and a documentary called I Know What I Saw aired in 2009 December (for a 2-minute clip of Penniston’s description of his encounter from the latter programme see here).
 Unfortunately, none of the programme makers seems to have subjected this vital document to independent scrutiny.

 When was the notebook first mentioned?